 The Task Force recommends eliminating the Committee for Planning Utility Construction Program, which has not been active for years.
-Section 5.60-5.66 of the Administrative Code establishes four bodies to coordinate construction work in the public right-of-way.
+Administrative Code § 5.60-5.66 establishes four bodies to coordinate construction work in the public right-of-way.
 However, only one body - CULCOP - actively meets to serve this purpose.
 The other three bodies, including the Committee for Planning Utility Construction Program, appear to have outlived their useful purpose and can safely be eliminated.